Malcolmnixon/godot-xr-tools-experiments/addons/godot-xr-tools-experiments/functions/README.md

 This function is a fade contributor that works with the Fader asset to obscure the players view if their head gets too close to a collider.

 The following three properties control collision fading:
-- Collision Layers - Layers detected for collision (make sure to ignore the player themselves)
+- collision_layers - Layers detected for collision (make sure to ignore the player themselves)
-- Fade Start Distance - Collision distance where the view starts to be obscured
+- fade_start_distance - Collision distance where the view starts to be obscured
-- Fade Full Distance - Collision distance where the view is fully obscured
+- fade_full_distance - Collision distance where the view is fully obscured

 This function must be added as a child of the ARVRCamera (or the Fader attached to it) so it is located at the players head position.